 How Adultery is Defined

-In the state of Illinois, it is considered adultery if a legally married person engages in sexual activity with a person other than their legally married spouse.
-Adultery is a valid reason for fault-based divorce under Illinois law and if there is evidence to prove infidelity, the judge can rule that the spouse that engaged in adultery is at fault in the divorce.
+In the state of Illinois, it is considered adultery by law if a legally married person engages in sexual activity with a person other than their legally married spouse in an “open and notorious” way.
+However, it is debatable what counts as “open and notorious” behavior.